opendocsg/slw-judgments-backfill/2010_SGHC_356/report.md

  [emphasis added]

-11     The wider ambit of the plea of _res judicata_ enunciated in _Henderson_ has been followed on numerous occasions by our courts: see the decision of the Court of Appeal in _Ng Chee Chong and another v Toh Kouw and another_ [1999] 2 SLR(R) 909.
+11     The wider ambit of the plea of _res judicata_ enunciated in _Henderson_ has been followed on numerous occasions by our courts: see the decision of the Court of Appeal in _Ng Chee Chong and another v Toh Kouw and another_ <span class="citation">[1999] 2 SLR(R) 909</span>.

 12     Even if the issue of _res judicata_ is left aside for the moment, AA took inconsistent positions on the enforceability of the charge on the Ridout property.
 While he argued in these proceedings that Orion had a charge on the Ridout property, his position in other proceedings before the High Court was that Orion’s charge on the Ridout property could not be enforced because it is connected to